+Sunlight is one of the most important factors for growing houseplants.
 Plants require different amounts of sunlight, so you’ll need to have a sense of how much sun exposure your balcony gets.
 If your balcony gets sunny and toasty all day, the best plant for your balcony may be those that thrive in sunlight.
 If your balcony is shaded, you’ll want to do the opposite.
 Most plants have labels that explain how much sunlight they need, so read the details carefully.

 Exposure to the elements